Here's how I work and what I like to work on.

 USD$15 per 1000 words

 Some writers are ready to/need to get down and dirty with their MS and I’m here for that.
 You get the basic first pass with in-line comments but you also get me around for your fixes.
 Mark up your changes, reply and ask questions about my comments and I’ll jump back in for a second pass to help you move in the right direction.
 I will help you totally revamp scenes, create new ones, chop the bad ones—whatever is needed.
-I don’t label my gloves, sometimes they are white, sometimes boxing, and on occasion black leather.
+Generally, I plan for about 2 weeks between rounds for you to work on your edits, but this can be flexible and discussed during scheduling.
+Book Doctor editing includes 2 weeks of email support after the edit is complete.
+Further discussion can take place in a Scene-Saver meeting if desired.

 Who it's for: Writers willing to put in the work.
 You are here because you believe in your story and are willing to do whatever it takes to make it better.
 It will no longer be a one on one battle with your MS, we can tag-team it into submission.